araobp/sensor-network/README.md

 #### "CLI over UART" proxy for I2C backplane

-This construct is to make legacy M2M gateway work as mini PLC with I/O unitis and sensor/actuator units.
+This construct is to make legacy M2M gateway work as mini PLC with I/O units and sensor/actuator units.
 The gateway and all the units are mounted on DIN rail with I2C bus backplane.

 ![arch2](https://docs.google.com/drawings/d/1PbKogx1trD3deEXCsBjhFhOSxsouPb-ITNwMbOb6nc0/pub?w=640&h=480)